-7. Where fee concessions are claimed, you will need to provide the necessary documentary evidence to demonstrate eligibility for this fee reduction.
+7. Where fee concessions or discounts are claimed, you will need to provide the necessary documentary evidence to demonstrate eligibility for this fee reduction.
 Should this not be received within two weeks of the enrolment date, the full fee becomes payable.
 We will contact you in order to obtain payment via debit or credit card.

 8. Overseas learners - please note that learners who have not been living in the UK or EU residents who have not been living in the EEA for at least three years, will need to pay the non-funded rate for any course.

 9. If your chosen course is cancelled before it starts, we will refund your fees in full.

-10. If you change your mind within ten working days of enrolling and before the course starts, we will refund your fee minus an administration charge of £30
+10. If you change your mind within ten working days of enrolling and before the course starts, we will refund you the amount you have paid minus an administration charge of £30.

 11. If you withdraw from a course once it has started, you will not be eligible for a refund.

 12. It may occasionally be necessary, for reasons beyond the control of Birmingham Adult Education Service, to change the course tutor, make slight changes to the timing or content of the programme, or move the course to an alternative venue within a reasonable distance of the advertised venue.
 No refund will be given under these circumstances.

 14. Where a session is cancelled, for reasons beyond the control of Birmingham Adult Education Service, such as staff illness or extreme weather conditions, and a replacement session is offered, no refund will be given.
 If we are unable to offer a replacement session we will refund at the end of the term as applicable.